webqit/webflo/site/docs/concepts/realtime.md

 ::: info LiveResponse
 `LiveResponse` is the "live" version of the standard `Response` API.
-It extends the native `Response` object with a live body, headers, and status — all of which can be mutated in-place.
+It extends the native `Response` object to support mutable response – with a live body, headers, and status that can be mutated in-place.
 :::

 #### The App UI